dillionmegida/dillionmegida.com/src/pages/p/79. content-vs-contents/index.md

 title: "Content vs Contents | Here are my contents?"
 date: "2022-03-31"
 cover: "79-content-vs-contents.png"
 pageDescription: "My attempt at explaining the difference between Content and Contents.
-I also explained how to determine when to use each"
+I also explained how to determine when to use each."
 pageKeywords: "content, grammar, contents, table of contents, content vs contents, difference between content and contents, when to use content, when to use contents"
 tags: ["general"]
 ---